Beginning the Application Process

 We are proud of our kind and welcoming student body, and our goal is to enroll students with a broad range of perspectives and experiences to generate a vibrant culture of comprehensive debate and discussion.
 Essay submissions are an extremely helpful tool for evaluating your potential contributions to our Law School community.

-To this end, we require all applicants to submit two required essays in response to each of the questions below.
+To this end, we require all applicants to submit two required essays in response to each of the prompts below.

 -